 You’ll Also Want To See; Whether Other Businesses Are Purchasing Ad Space For Keywords; Pertaining Your Niche.
 You Can Check This, By Logging Into Your Google Ads Account And Using Google’s Keyword Planner.

+This Is A Surefire Indicator That The Sector You’re Considering Is A Profitable One!

 Although It’s Essential To Pick A Profitable Niche; It’s Equally Important To Select A Niche That's Interesting To You.
 This way, you'll savour the time you spend working on it; eliminating the chance of procrastinating!

-3.
+3. Add Value

 Every Blog Post You Publish Must Provide Value.
 This Means Writing High-Quality, Authoritative, And Engaging Content For Your Readers.

+Educating Your Audience Is The Most Effective Way Of Adding Value!

 Always go back to your draft and assess; whether your Target Audience has all the info they need to apply (whatever it is you’re talking about), to their own situation.